chaijs/chai-as-promised/README.md

 ### Compatibility

 Chai as Promised is compatible with all promises following the [Promises/A+ specification][spec].

 Notably, jQuery's promises were not up to spec before jQuery 3.0, and Chai as Promised will not work with them.
 In particular, Chai as Promised makes extensive use of the standard [transformation behavior][] of `then`, which jQuery<3.0 does not support.

+Angular promises have a special digest cycle for their processing, and [need extra setup code to work with Chai as Promised](http://stackoverflow.com/a/37374041/3191).

 ### Working with Non-Promise–Friendly Test Runners